Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Discussion

 \subsection{Single Physical Origins}

 We first examine whether \jz{} could be the result of only a single type of event: an SN, a TDE, or an AGN outburst.

-The relatively smooth rise and early decline after peak seen in ASASSN-17jz's light curve is a common feature of SNe, and most of the emission features in its optical spectra and the shapes of those features have been observed in SNe~IIn \citep[e.g.,][]{filippenko97}.
+The relatively smooth rise and early decline after peak seen in ASASSN-17jz's light curve is a common feature of SNe, and \edit2{several} of the emission features in its optical spectra and the shapes of those features have been observed in SNe~IIn \citep[e.g.,][]{filippenko97}.
 Furthermore, while no single SN emission model we tested was able to power the entire bolometric light curve of ASASSN-17jz, interaction between the SN ejecta and a surrounding CSM wind was able to reproduce the multiband light curves, and a combination of SN+CSM interaction and magnetar spindown is able to reproduce the bolometric light curve.
 However, these models require extreme physical properties, such as ejecta masses of 40--250~\msun{} and CSM masses of up to 130~\msun, in order to replicate the very high luminosity of the transient.
-A comparison of the blackbody evolution of ASASSN-17jz to those of SNe shows that while its radius evolution is similar to that of SNe, it is significantly more luminous than most SLSNe, and ASASSN-17jz maintains a relatively constant temperature for several hundred days, while SNe typically become much cooler shortly after peak light.
-While the spectra do share some characteristics, ASASSN-17jz also exhibits several forbidden lines and \ion{Fe}{2} lines that are not seen in our comparison SN~IIn spectrum.
+A comparison of the blackbody evolution of ASASSN-17jz to those of SNe shows that while its radius evolution is similar to that of SNe, it is significantly more luminous than most SLSNe, and ASASSN-17jz maintains a relatively constant temperature for several hundred days, while SNe typically become much cooler shortly after peak light. \edit1{While the spectra of \jz{} do share several characteristics with the SN~IIn spectrum, many differ.
+The SN spectrum has lines not present in \jz, the features they share are narrower in \jz{} than in the SN, and ASASSN-17jz exhibits several forbidden lines and \ion{Fe}{2} lines that are not seen in the SN}.
 Finally, while it is theoretically possible for an SN to power the late-time UV emission, an SN is unlikely to be able to generate the late-time X-ray brightening seen $\sim1100$ days after peak light.
 We thus disfavor an SN-only origin for ASASSN-17jz.